 Do you have a value-added product you think you’d like to develop into a business?
-Don’t install an inspected commercial kitchen first.
-Make some of those lard-crust sweet potato pies in your kitchen first and when all your friends swoon, then go forward with renting a kitchen.
+Don’t install an inspected commercial kitchen right off the bat.
+Make some of those lard-crust sweet potato pies in your kitchen first, and when all your friends swoon, then go forward with renting a kitchen.
 Get your HACCP (Hazardous Analysis Critical Control Point) plan in place.
-After you have a loyal following you may want to build a kitchen or buy one, but not before.
+After you have a loyal following you may want to build or buy a kitchen, but not before.

 This is becoming more and more an issue as the local food tsunami takes hold in our culture.
-Our local food movement is attracting more interest from Wall Street types who only think in increments of millions.
-Our movement is now littered with the carcasses of starry-eyed empire-builders who floored the accelerator before they even had tires on the car.
+Our local food movement is attracting more interest from Wall Street-types who only think in increments of millions.
+We’re littered with the carcasses of starry-eyed empire-builders who floored the accelerator before they even had tires on the car.
 Take it easy out there, folks.

 Too many farmers think their vocation is noble enough and important enough to transcend basic business principles, as if they are immune from profit and loss.
 Yes, we’re farmers, but we’re also moving, transporting packing, fixing — lots of industrial-type stuff.
 At Polyface, we printed a Standard Operating Procedure manual for both broilers and layers for our interns.
-It includes how much time it takes to do things, and yet not one in ten uses a watch to time progress toward these benchmarks.
+It includes how much time it takes to do things, and yet not one in ten uses a watch to time themselves and try to achieve these benchmarks.
 The ones who do have a much higher chance of success on their own operations.

 Do like things together.
 Go loaded and come loaded.
 Double up on trips.
 Bundle your chores by area so you aren’t zigzagging back and forth between workstations.
 Go to one spot and do as much as you can for as long as you can.
-Shaving a few steps, a few minutes, on each activity can add up to hours in a day.
+Shaving a few steps or a few minutes off each activity can add up to hours in a day.

-Commodity systems always drive down prices to a floor, asking for the greatest price concessions on the segment that is most able to defer true costs.
-That happens to always be the farmer, who can defer fertility, maintenance, infrastructure, his own paycheck.
+Commodity systems always drive prices down to a floor, asking for the greatest price concessions on the segment that is most able to defer true costs.
+That happens to always be the farmer, who can defer fertility, maintenance, infrastructure, and even his own paycheck.
 The manufacturing and processing components of the food system can’t defer as many things.

 Their labor force has to be paid in real time with real money; the refrigerators have to be fixed today and paid for today.

 If you produce one dozen eggs beyond what you can sell, the value of that extra dozen is not half, but zero.
-Pretty expensive pig feed.
+They make pretty expensive pig feed.
 I’ve been there and done that.
 As a farm begins accepting more and more processing and marketing risk, its margins can escalate.

 8. Multiple-Use Infrastructure

-I like pole sheds and barns because the structure’s strength is in the poles rather than walls.
-That way we can knock down walls, change them around, even completely change the interior to another configuration for another animal without affecting the structural integrity of the building.
-At Polyface, we have several tall tunnels, or hoop houses, for winter housing of laying hens, pigs and rabbits.
+I like pole sheds and pole barns because the structure’s strength is in the poles rather than the walls.
+That way we can knock down walls, change them around, or even completely change the interior to another configuration for another animal without affecting the structural integrity of the building.
+We have several tall tunnels, or hoop houses, at Polyface for winter housing of laying hens, pigs and rabbits.

 We even put them all in the same place at the same time.
-Four-foot tall slatted top tables pushed together give a platform like a mezzanine for the chicken feeders, nest boxes, and waterers.
-Rabbits are in their roomy pens hanging over the floor, and pigs have the run of the floor.
-When all these animals come back out to pasture in the spring, we plant vegetables on the composting floor, using the tall tunnels as garden season extenders.
+Four-foot-tall slatted-top tables pushed together provide a platform like a mezzanine for the chicken feeders, nest boxes, and waterers.
+Rabbits reside in roomy pens that overhang the floor, and pigs have the run of the place beneath them.
+When all these animals come back out to pasture in the spring, we plant vegetables on the composting floor, using the tall tunnels as garden season-extenders.

 Think about trailers instead of trucks.
 Minimize engines.
 Maximize attachments that do not need engines.
 If you’re going to buy an engine, buy one that can handle many attachments rather than just one.
-This is why at Polyface we buy tractors with 4-wheel drive and front end loaders.
-Yes, these machines cost a little more than their counterparts, but they are twice, thrice the machines.
+This is why we buy tractors with 4-wheel drive and front-end loaders at Polyface.
+Yes, these machines cost a little more than their counterparts, but they are twice or thrice the machines.
 Let multiple-use everything drive your design and your purchases.